Helping You Reach Top Prospects

 The Center for Student Professional Development's policy is to promote employment of its students and graduates with no discrimination based on race, color, sex, religion, national origin, age, military services, sexual orientation or disability.
 The Center facilities are available only to those employers whose practices are consistent with this policy, as well as all applicable laws and regulations governing employment discrimination.

 The Center adheres to the National Association of College and Employers (NACE) policy, which states that the serving of alcohol should not be a part of the recruitment process.
 Therefore, all recruiting activities, including the information sessions, should be alcohol-free.

 Second Round Interviews

 Every effort should be made to accommodate candidates' class and interview schedules.
-The following are the minimum considerations that we request be made:
+The following are the minimum considerations we request:

 Offers to Spring Graduating Students Made During Fall Recruiting